evarpay/evarfinance-doc/docs/Api/Vanilla-js.md

 ```

-:::tip QUICK TIP
+:::note please note

-In the above code we wait for the DOM content to load and then call the initEvarfinanceCheckout function when the DOM is ready.
+- In the above code we wait for the DOM content to load and then call the initEvarfinanceCheckout function when the DOM is ready.

-We also got a reference to the payment button and called the Evarfinance Checkout module when the button is clicked.
+- We also got a reference to the payment button and called the Evarfinance Checkout module when the button is clicked.

 :::

 ### Update the HTML file

-- In the HTML file, include a button element with an id of paymentButton:
+- In the HTML file, include a button element with an ***id*** of **paymentButton**:

 ```html title="index.html"
 <button id="paymentButton">Pay Now</button>